News

 Students attend dance class at the Encore Academy charter school in New Orleans on May 13, 2015.
 President Donald Trump in April directed the Education Department to outline how it would tackle racial discrimination in schools, including in disciplinary actions.
 (Mario Tama/Getty Images)

-In 2018, under the first Trump administration, the Obama-era letter was rescinded, following the recommendations of a Federal Commission on School Safety report that said the policy harmed school safety.
+In 2018, under the first Trump administration, the Obama-era letter was rescinded, following the recommendations of a Federal Commission on School Safety report stating that the policy harmed school safety.

-Nonetheless, many school districts continued to use practices including complex flow charts for disciplinary procedures, therapy speak and group conversations—methods intrinsic to the restorative justice approach—as an alternative to punitive methods such as detention, suspension, and expulsion.
+Nonetheless, many school districts continued to use practices intrinsic to the restorative justice approach, including complex flow charts for disciplinary procedures, therapy speak, and group conversations, as an alternative to punitive methods such as detention, suspension, and expulsion.

-Correspondence sent by the Florida Department of Education to the Alachua County public school district in the Gainesville area exemplifies how the federal policy was enforced, even after Obama’s letter was rescinded.
+Correspondence sent by the Florida Department of Education to the Alachua County public school district in the Gainesville area exemplifies how the federal policy was enforced, even after the Obama administration’s letter was rescinded.

 The state agency, in a June 6, 2022, email obtained by The Epoch Times, told the district that its quarterly suspension rate of black students was above the state-determined ratio of 3.0, and therefore 15 percent of its special education grant for the approaching school year must be spent on reducing the ratio.

-This determination was based on the racial breakdown of the entire district, regardless of whether there was a higher percentage of black students in the schools where most of the suspensions occurred, compared to the district as a whole.
+This determination was based on the racial breakdown of the entire district, regardless of whether there was a higher percentage of black students in the schools where most of the suspensions occurred than in the district as a whole.

-In 2023, Obama’s policy was effectively reinstated under President Joe Biden, via a joint letter from the Education Department’s Office for Civil Rights and the Justice Department’s Civil Rights Division, released to “confront the issue of race discrimination in student discipline.”
+In 2023, the Obama administration policy was effectively reinstated under President Joe Biden via a joint letter from the Education Department’s Office for Civil Rights and the Justice Department’s Civil Rights Division, released to “confront the issue of race discrimination in student discipline.”

 In Florida, the Alachua district’s website does not currently indicate a restorative justice policy, and the district, like most in the state, is not among those listed by Defending Education.
-The Epoch Times reached out to the district for comment but did not receive a response.
+The district did not respond to a request for comment.

 Making the Case for Restorative Justice

-Gherian Foster, community activist and co-founder of the Black Abolitionist Directive in Albany, New York, said restorative justice practices in her state and across the country can be effective if metrics for success aren’t limited to quarterly suspension rates.
+Gherian Foster, community activist and cofounder of the Black Abolitionist Directive in Albany, New York, said restorative justice practices in her state and across the country can be effective if metrics for success are not limited to quarterly suspension rates.

-Schools need to highlight the increased confidence, growth, and maturity of those students who learned from mistakes and weren’t excluded from the classroom, she said.
+Schools need to highlight the increased confidence, growth, and maturity of those students who learned from mistakes and were not excluded from the classroom, she said.

 Restorative justice practices will not succeed if teachers and administrators view them as a “parallel track,” Foster told The Epoch Times.